 Automating your business processes is one of the best ways to improve efficiency and provide a consistent customer experience.
-This automation can be a simple change to an existing workflow or a major overhaul to your business model.
+This automation can be a simple change to an existing workflow or using Business Process Management to drive a significant Digital Transformation.
 In either case, process automation needs to be driven by your customer journey maps and process flows.

 Some organizations, especially the ones following an Agile development methodology, make use of User Stories to drive automation.
 User Stories describe a software system feature from the user's perspective.
 They are typically written as "a persona, wants or needs something, for the following benefit ."
 For example, as a customer, I want a "one-click" checkout for convenience.

 There is a clear relationship between Customer Journey Maps and User Stories.
 The Customer Journey Map helps uncover the customer needs.
 User Stories translate those needs into product features.
 User stories should've mapped against each step in the process.

 At Navvia, we call this approach "Process Driven User Stories ."This approach maps customers' needs to the automation solution you are developing.